Updated Jan. 26, 2021

-- The current closure of Passport offices and/or continued restrictions abroad may prevent students from obtaining a passport and/or visa (or residence permit) in time for travel
+- Major delays in the processing of passports may prevent students from obtaining a passport and/or visa (or residence permit) in time for travel

 - Institutional and federal financial aid may not be awarded due to travel restrictions

-- Remaining enrolled in Texas A&M courses in addition to 1 credit hour of an exchange placeholder course until closer to the departure date in the event travel is not possible
+- Remaining enrolled in Texas A&M courses in addition to 1 credit hour of the appropriate placeholder course until closer to the departure date in the event travel is not possible

-- Call and/or email your academic advisor to let him/her know your situation and to identify immediate academic needs due to no longer going abroad this fall.
+- Call and/or email your academic advisor to let him/her know your situation and to identify immediate academic needs due to no longer going abroad.

 - Reach out to your airline carrier to cancel your flight.
 Please reference that it is COVID-19 related and you may be able to get a full or partial refund or a voucher for future travel.